jhpyle/docassemble/_docs/config.md

 show profile link: False
 {% endhighlight %}

+## <a name="show interviews link"></a>Hiding the "my interviews" link

+If the `show interviews link` directive is set to `False`, logged-in users will not see a "My Interviews" link in the web app menu.

+{% highlight yaml %}
+show interviews link: False
+{% endhighlight %}

 ## <a name="allow registration"></a>Invitation-only registration

 If the `allow registration` directive is set to `False`, users will